Subscribe to my Newsletter

 MALLORCA

-Looking for more insider tips and great spots?
+Are you looking for more insider tips and great spots?

-Then click through the following pages!
+Then click through the following pages for an initial overview!

-The best places to visit in Mallorca
+The best sights on Mallorca

 All tips for Mallorca at a glance

-The most beautiful locations in Palma
+The best locations in Palma

 The Mercat Pere Garau is located in downtown Palma, but it’s off the beaten path in a normal residential neighborhood east of the Avenidas (this is how Palma’s ring road is called by the locals).
 The Pere Garau district has a long tradition as an immigrant neighborhood.
 This area is known for its exciting mix of international gastronomy and a wide variety of stores in the streets around the market hall; perfect if you’re on a budget.
 So if you want to mingle with the locals, this is the place for you!